Career ¡ ¡ 2 min read

 But he looked at my impossible dream and thought I was the crazy one.

 In fairness, he wasn’t alone.
 My parents said the same thing.
 Everyone did.
-I’d said I wanted to be a corporate lawyer since I was 14 but I never actually met one until I got to university.
+I’d said I wanted be a corporate lawyer since I was 14 but I never actually met one until I got to university.

 A few months after that conversation, I was having welcome drinks with the managing partner of one of the world’s biggest law firms.
 My dream was fully realised.
 He told us the odds of getting accepted that year were 1500:1.